iterative/ldb-resources/documentation/LDB-queries.md

 `Tip` one common mistake to watch: `null == null` -> True

-If you evaluate one missing key against another, the result is a match.
-See "Get objects where annotation includes certain key" below.
+If you evaluate one "falsy" key against another, the result is a match.
+See "Get objects where annotation key is not null" below.
 - **EVAL** prints raw JMESPATH query output over annotations

 Here are some query examples, from simple to more advanced: